cyb3rxp/awesome-soc/sop_web_server_compromise_assessment.md

 - If there is a specific web page that is considered as suspicious, or even malicious, investigate it and confirm it is malicious or not;
   - If confirmed malicious:
     - mark the page URL + file path + MD5, as IOC.
-    - search in the server logs for all IP addresses that have accessed this page, and mark those as IOC (C&C) or artefacts (compromised machines).
+    - search in the server logs for all IP addresses that have accessed this page, and mark those as IOC (attacker's access) or artefacts (internal/legit compromised machines).

 ## Security reputation
 - Search your TIP for the domain name of the investigated server(s);
-  - If found, which may mean the server is already known as malicious/compromised, mark the associated URL as IOC.
+  - If found, which may mean the server(s) is(are) already known as malicious/compromised, mark the associated URL as IOC.
 - Search VirusTotal for history of scans for the investigated server(s), with its domain name and main web pages;
   - If found, with detections, mark the associated URL as IOC.